 Can this be made into a mocktail?

-If you’d like to cut calories then I suggest trying this skinny sangria, however, if you’re goal is to cut alcohol completely then this can be made into a mocktail.
+If your goal is to cut alcohol completely then this can be made into a mocktail.
 Follow the steps below to make a delicious iced tea mocktail.

 - Marinate the peaches and muddled mint in 4 ounces fresh-squeezed orange juice.